Identity fraud detection with Amazon Neptune

 To get started, we use Amazon SageMaker Studio to create and host a graph notebook and take care of our database connection.
 It comes preconfigured with the magic commands for seeding the database and issuing queries, and provides an extension of the JupyterLab interface.
 Here’s the process for creating a graph notebook.
 You could even embed KeyLines graph visualizations in the individual cells of the notebook: see Visualize graph data in AWS Neptune Graph Notebooks using KeyLines in our Amazon Neptune blog category.

-In JupyterLab, we see that four graph notebooks have been created automatically.
-We’ll look at 03-Sample-Applications.
+In JupyterLab, we see that four folders have been created automatically.
+We’ll look at /Neptune/01-Neptune-Database/03-Sample-Applications.

 Jupyter UI

-The sample applications include a fraud dataset containing:
+The sample applications include a Fraud Graph containing:

 • credit card accounts